Cosmic inflation and $(g-2)_\mu$ in minimal gauged $L_\mu-L_\tau$ model: Introduction

 The plan of the paper is as follows.
 In section \ref{secmodel} we discuss the $U(1)_{L_\mu-L_\tau}$ model briefly.
-In the next section, section \ref{method} we explain the methodology adopted in this work.
+In section \ref{method} we explain the methodology adopted in this work.
 Section \ref{reheat} describes the dynamics of the inflaton after inflation till reheating.
 In section \ref{results} and \ref{conclusion} we discuss the results and conclusions respectively.